ga4gh/data-security/AAI/AAIConnectProfile.md

     Token Issuer to refesh the claim.
-As a non-normative example, if a GA4GH claim expires in 25 years (or even never expires explictly in the Claim Repository), the Embedded Token Issuer could set the `exp` to 14 days into the future in order to force a user authentication flow to be redone if a downstream Claim Clearinghouse is still interested in using such a claim after this period elapses.
+As a non-normative example, if a GA4GH claim expires in 25 years (or even never expires explictly in the Claim Repository), the Embedded Token Issuer could set the `exp` to 1 day into the future plus issue a refresh token in order to force the refresh token to be used when a downstream Claim Clearinghouse is still interested in using such a claim after 1 day elapses.

 3. By signing an Embedded Token, an Embedded Token Issuer asserts that the GA4GH claims made available by the token were legitimately derived